Shopify/polaris/documentation/Accessibility testing.md

 ## Manual testing

 Many accessibility tests can’t be automated, so you’ll want to do some manual testing on Playground content as well.
-This checklist includes items that will likely not be caught by Pa11y, but doesn’t include imtems which are reliant on specific content or language.
+This checklist includes items that will likely not be caught by Pa11y, but doesn’t include items reliant on specific content or language.

 Refer to the full [WCAG 2.1](https://www.w3.org/TR/WCAG21/) recommendation (and any other guidelines required) for all considerations that may impact your project.